-Drink plenty of clear fluids (water is BEST) to stay hydrated.
+Drink plenty of clear fluids (water is BEST) to stay hydrated during pregnancy.
 Soothe a sore throat with honey added to hot water or tea.

 Relieve Congestion Naturally

 Take it Easy

 Get extra rest because your body is best able to recuperate when you rest.

 1/4 to 1/2 teaspoon each of salt and or xylitol in one cup warm water.
 Gargle 2-3 times daily after brushing teeth and tongue.
 (Xylitol is a natural sweetener derived from birch or corn.
 It is a natural bacteriostatic, which means it blocks the adherence of bacteria to the mucus membranes.
 Using it as a sweetener has been shown to inhibit ear infections).

 Take Your Vitamins

 It’s also essential to be sure sure to get adequate vitamins & minerals:

 - Vitamin C: 500 mg every 3-4 hours with a small amount of food.
 Cut back on the dosage if stools become loose or you experience gas and cramping.